-(4) The Air Navigation Service Provider Security Programme shall be reviewed and updated as need arises and at least once a year.
+(4) The Air Navigation Service Provider Security Programme shall be reviewed and updated as need arises and at least once every two years.

-Application for approval of security programme 18.
-(1) Where a security programme is required to be approved by the Authority under Regulations 13, 14, 15, 16 and 17 of these Regulations, the applicant shall-
+18. (1) Where a security programme is required to be approved by the Authority under Regulations 13, 14, 15, 16 and 17 of these Regulations, the applicant shall-